amitkys/vim/README.md

 - If your app uses **React Router**, ensure you configure your routes to work with GitHub Pages by adding a `redirect` configuration in your app or an `_redirects` file.
 - If you're using a custom domain, configure it in the GitHub Pages settings.

-Let me know if you face any issues!